obonaventure/cnp3/book/transport/tcp.rst

 TCP congestion control
 ----------------------

 In the previous sections, we have explained the mechanisms that TCP uses to deal with transmission errors and segment losses.
 In a heterogeneous network such as the Internet or enterprise IP networks, endsystems have very different levels of performance.
-Some endsystems are highend servers attached to 10 Gbps links while others are mobile devices attached to a very low bandwidth wireless link.
-Despite these huge differences in performance, a mobile device should be able to efficiently exchange segments with a highend server.
+Some endsystems are high-end servers attached to 10 Gbps links while others are mobile devices attached to a very low bandwidth wireless link.
+Despite these huge differences in performance, a mobile device should be able to efficiently exchange segments with a high-end server.

 .. index:: TCP self clocking